-Police Phone Tracking Heralds New Era In Virus War
+Police Phone Tracking of Quarantine Contacts Heralds New Era in Virus War

 The probability of Australian police using mobile phone tracking technology to track contacts of people infected with the coronavirus should not be seen as an intrusive Big Brother erosion of privacy rights.